<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 }

-Paste the example JSON above into the Compose card and then update the three fields listed below by linking them to previously captured outputs of cards.
+1. Paste the example JSON above into the Compose card, then update the three fields listed below by linking them to previously captured card outputs.
 Ensure you insert the output between the quotes of the JSON code and do not disrupt the JSON format required by the API endpoint.

 • Output